 Quality assurance/quality control staff with experience monitoring the timeliness and accuracy of edits, and developing, executing, and reporting formal quality assurance plans.

-Full-time Rebate Specialists with Pharmacy Technician Certification sufficient to handle all Agency drug rebate functions in a timeframe that complies with Federal Rule and State accounting policies and date parameters.
+Full-time Rebate Specialists with Pharmacy Technician Certification or Medicaid rebate experience sufficient to handle all Agency drug rebate functions in a timeframe that complies with Federal Rule and State accounting policies and date parameters.

-A Rebate Analyst with Pharmacy Technician certification, experience in data analytics, and revenue cycles.
+A Rebate Analyst with Pharmacy Technician certification or Medicaid rebate experience, experience in data analytics, and revenue cycles.

 The Contractor shall ensure that staff directly associated with the provision of Contract services are available to collaborate with Agency staff, as needed.
 As part of the Contract agreement the Agency will not require all Contractor non-managerial staff be housed at the Iowa Medicaid facility.
 The Agency will allow flexibility with staff working remotely, hybrid, and on-site, subject to Agency approval.
 See Special Contract Attachment 4.2.